AbhishekKumarSingh/magic-extracter/README.md

 # magic-extracter
-This tool extracts company domain and their products domains
+This tool extracts company domain and their products domains and writes the information in data.txt